Helping PARENTS KEEP THEIR CHILDREN SAFE ONLINE

 You may be aware that from 25 May 2018, the rules around Data Protection are changing.
 The General Data Protection Regulation (GDPR) will change how personal data can be used and how it must be kept safe.
 The GDPR also strengthens your rights over your own data.

 Saint Anne’s Catholic Primary School has always been committed to ensuring that personal and sensitive information about yourselves and your children stays safe, and whilst the GDPR is similar to the current Data Protection Act in many ways, there are a few differences, so we need to make a few changes in order to ensure we remain compliant.
 One of these changes is that we have updated our privacy notice.
-You can view our Privacy Notices and Policies on this website.
+You can view our Privacy Notices and Policies.

 All documents on this page are in pdf format unless otherwise stated.